rzaitov/nugetfix/README.md

 update "Xamarin.Forms" version="1.3" targetFramework="xamarinios10"
 ```

+This file contains instuctions for updating csproj file for iOS app and instuctions for patching packages.config file which locates in csproj's file folder.
+In csproj file you can fix assembly references and targets files.
+In packages.config you can fix any package.
+You will find explanation below.

-The typical `fix.steps` file will looks like this:
+The typical `fix.steps` file for some cross-platform project will looks like this:
 ````
 [ios csproj]
 // here you should put migration steps for your iPhoneApp.csproj